James Waldegrave, 2nd Earl Waldegrave: Career

+Waldegrave retired from public life upon the accession of George III in 1760.

+Personal life

-Waldegrave was born the eldest son of James Waldegrave, 1st Earl Waldegrave, and his wife, Mary Webb, a daughter of Sir John Webb, 3rd Baronet.
-Waldegrave was educated at Westminster and Eton and he inherited his father's titles in 1741.
-He was a Lord of the Bedchamber from 1743 to 1752, appointed to the Privy Council in 1752 and Governor to The Prince of Wales (the future George III) and The Prince Edward from 1752 to 1756.
-On 15 May 1759, he married Maria Walpole, the illegitimate daughter of Sir Edward Walpole, at Sir Edward's house in Pall Mall by special licence from the Archbishop of Canterbury.
-The ceremony was performed by Frederick Keppel, the future Bishop of Exeter, and the official witnesses were Sir Edward and his brother, Horace Walpole.
+On 15 May 1759, he married Maria Walpole, the illegitimate daughter of Sir Edward Walpole, at Sir Edward's house in Pall Mall by special licence from the archbishop of Canterbury.
+The ceremony was performed by Frederick Keppel, the future bishop of Exeter, and the official witnesses were Sir Edward and his brother, Horace Walpole.
 The couple had three daughters: